 Step 7: Find Clients & Market Your Business

 This might be the most important step in this entire list.
 To have a business, you need clients; to have clients, you need to identify your niche.
 Where can you add value to a student’s academic journey?
 Consider what experience you already have under your belt and what you’re passionate about.

 The most common subjects for tutors are English, math, science, standardized test prep, and general study skills.
 Test prep can be the most lucrative for tutors, though the market does ebb and flow with the time of year.
 Parents will pay good money for long-term prep sessions for their high school students looking for good scores for college admissions.
 You can even specialize in certain portions of these tests depending on your education and skill set.

 Once you’ve identified your niche (one or two specializations, typically, though you can always offer more), it’s time to start marketing your business!

 This is where the business plan you made earlier will come in handy in a big way.
 Your strategy does not have to be set in stone, but it needs to take into account your current network and your intended audience.
 We have a few methods you can try to market yourself.

 Before you try any of these, make sure you have walked yourself through whether or not they are relevant to your intended audience.

 - Email Marketing: If you already have a large personal network, notify them of your new business.
-Use email marketing software such as Constant Contact or Mailchimp to reach out to family and friends with information about your tutoring services.
+Use email marketing software to reach out to family and friends with information about your tutoring services.